mcwookie/proxynexus-rs/README.md

 *   **Alternate Art:** The printing must be an official pack or a custom label for alt-arts. (e.g., `hedge_fund@alt1.jpg` -> ID: hedge_fund, Printing: alt1, Part: front).
 *   **Parts (Multiple Sides):** Contains a tilde `~` followed by the part name.
 (e.g., `sync_everything_everywhere@data_and_destiny~back` -> ID: sync_everything_everywhere, Printing: data_and_destiny, Part: back).
+*   **Bleed Images:** Contains a `.bleed` suffix before the extension.
+This indicates the image already has a bleed border and shouldn't be processed to add one during MPC generation.
+(e.g., `hedge_fund@system_gateway~front.bleed.jpg` -> ID: hedge_fund, Printing: system_gateway, Part: front, Has Bleed: true).

 **Strict Rules:**
 *   **Orphans:** If a part file doesn't have an associated front file, it is ignored.